entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 > - The coding of *Eosteus* is ?.
 The coding of *Megamastax amblyodus* is ?.

 > - The coding of *Meemannia*_like fish is ?.

+> - The coding of *Yipetalichthys* is 0.
+The coding of *Ellopetalichthys scheii*, *Eurycaraspis incilis*, *Quasipetaichthys haikouensis* should be reviesed from ? to 0.

 509. Posttemporal fossae: (0) absent; (1) present.